-tonnage, to whatever extent may be required, for conveying to the port of London the trade of the private British merchants of Bengal.
+red, for conveying to the port of London the trade of the private British merchants of Bengal.

-25. The considerable amount of tonnage occupied by private goods from Bengal in the years 1795-6, 1798-9, and 1799-1800, compared with the amount occupied by goods of a similar description in the years 1794-5, 1796-7, and 1797-8; affords a satisfactory proof, that the permission granted to individuals of providing their own tonnage, was equally favourable to the interest of the proprietors, and to that of the freighters of the ships.
+25. The considerable amount of tonnage occupied by private goods from Bengal in the years 1795-6, 1798-9, and 1799-1800, compared with the amount occupied by goods of a similar description in the years 1794-5, 1796-7, and 1797-8, affords a satisfactory proof, that the permission granted to individuals of providing their own tonnage, was equally favourable to the interest of the proprietors, and to that of the freighters of the ships.

-26. This conclusion is not affected by the slarge quantity of goods shipped in 1799-1800, under the arrangement made in conformity to your orders of the 25th May 1798; for it is well known, that under a confident expectation of enjoying the continual advantages of the plan of 1798; the merchants had considerably extended their provision of goods for the European markets.
-Many from necessity, others from motives of respect to the laws, shipped their goods on the tonnage provided by the government, while others disposed of their goods to the numerous foreign agents then employed in the port of Calcutta.
+26. This conclusion is not affected by the large quantity of goods shipped in 1799-1800, under the arrangement made in conformity to your orders of the 25th May 1798; for it is well known, that under a confident expectation of enjoying the continual advantages of the plan of 1798, the merchants had considerably extended their provision of goods for the European markets.
+Many from necessity, others from motives of respect to the laws, shipped their goods on the tonothers disposed of their goods to the numerous foreign agents then employed in the port of Calcutta.